 Apply Paper Template on Wall

 Your microwave should have two paper templates: one to apply against the back wall, another to tape to the bottom of the upper cabinet.
 Apply the wall template to the wall with masking tape.

-After applying the template to the wall, you're still not done.
-There should be a second template that applies to the bottom of the upper cabinet.
+After the second template to the bottom of the upper cabinet.
 This template will show you where to drill holes for power cords and venting.
 Drill these holes at the indicated locations with a spade bit.
 You will also drill holes for the oven's mounting bolts, at the indicated locations.

-Your microwave's installation kit should come with self-aligning screws.
+Your microwave's installation kit should come with self-aligning mounting bolts.
 With your partner still steadying the microwave, go above into the upper cabinet and thread the bolts down through the drilled holes and into the chassis of the oven.
 As soon as they are threaded, your helper can let go.
 Tighten screws the rest of the way with a wrench.
 As you tighten, use a level to make sure the oven is perfectly horizontal.

 Connect the Duct